 You're Experiencing Physical Signs Of Anxiety In Response To The News

 If today's news stories have you worried about your civil rights or your safety (or both), then your body could start seeing the news as a very real danger.
-As Hendriksen puts it, "If you're of a demographic or a belief system that is being targeted, the news can be a threat."
-Unsurprisingly, when we start to perceive the news as a threat, our body's fear response kicks in to protect us.
+"If you're of a demographic or a belief system that is being targeted, the news can be a threat," Hendriksen tells Bustle.
+Unsurprisingly, when you start to perceive the news as dangerous, your body's fear response kicks in to protect you.

-Hendriksen says that while "fight or flight" is awesome for keeping us alive, it's not super useful when there's a 24-hour news cycle keeping us in chronic stress.
+Hendriksen says that while the body's "fight or flight" response is awesome for keeping you alive, it's not super useful when there's a 24-hour news cycle keeping us in chronic stress.
 Additionally, since "fight or flight" prepares our bodies to either run away or Hulk out, physical symptoms are always part of the package.
-As Hendriksen explains, "Our blood rushes to our major muscle groups so that we can run or fight, we become hyper-vigilant so we can scan the environment and see where the threat is coming from, we lighten our load by having to go to the bathroom so we can be more nimble or run faster, and we hyper-focus on the thing that could be a threat."
-Hendriksen also points out that chronic stress can cause things like a tight jaw, sore neck or shoulders, GI problems, sleeping difficulties, and difficulty concentrating.
+"Our blood rushes to our major muscle groups so that we can run or fight, we become hyper-vigilant so we can scan the environment and see where the threat is coming from," Hendriksen explains.
+"We lighten our load by having to go to the bathroom so we can be more nimble or run faster, and we hyper-focus on the thing that could be a threat."
+Hendriksen also points out that chronic stress can cause things like a tight jaw, sore neck or shoulders, gastrointestinal problems, sleeping difficulties, and difficulty concentrating.

-Another physical sign of anxiety that you should be mindful of is a tendency to hold your breath whenever you're scrolling through social media or checking the news.
+Another physical sign of anxiety to be mindful of is a tendency to hold your breath whenever you're scrolling through social media or checking the news.
 If the news makes you so anxious that you literally stop breathing, that's a clear indicator that you need to cut back on your news intake.

 You're Having Burnout Symptoms

-So instead of avoiding Easter dinner at Grandma's this year or deleting your Facebook account, Hendriksen suggests answering all the "what ifs" that might be worrying you.
-Whether you fear getting trapped into a political conversation with your uncle or you just don't want to see another hate-filled status pop up in your news feed, figure out exactly what you're afraid of.
-This way, you can come up with a few options for dealing with whatever it is that you're dreading.
-As Hendriksen explains, "If you can plan to engage with the thing that you're dreading, that can be very soothing because then you have a plan of action...
+Hiding out can seem like a good idea when you're feeling threatened, but Hendriksen says it may not be the greatest long-term solution.
+Instead of avoiding all your Zoom social calls or deleting your social media entirely, Hendriksen suggests answering all the "what ifs" that might be worrying you.
+Whether you fear getting trapped into a political conversation with your uncle or you just don't want to see another terrible event pop up in your news feed, figure out exactly what you're afraid of.
+This way, you can come up with a few options for dealing with it.
+As Hendriksen explains, "If you can plan to engage with the thing that you're dreading, that can be very soothing because then you have a plan of action ...
 It kind of reminds your brain that you can deal with this, that you're capable."

-You Just Want Everyone To Stop Talking To You About The News
+You Just Want Everyone To Stop Talking About The News

-"There's a technique called the sandwich method, where you give a compliment and then you give your constructively critical feedback, and then you wrap up with another compliment," Hendriksen explains.
+If you're in a larger social setting when politics come up, there's nothing wrong with simply removing yourself from the conversation.
+If, however, you're stuck in a small Zoom room, or your uncle's maneuvered you into discussing Trump's COVID diagnosis, know that it is possible to change the subject without starting an argument.
+Hendriksen suggests the sandwich method, where you give a compliment, constructive feedback, and transition back to a compliment.
 "You can do a similar thing with trying to change the subject — so give a compliment, and then change the subject to something that you're more comfortable with that flatters them."
-So, for example, you could give your Uncle props for being informed about Trump’s refugee ban, and then immediately ask him how his kids/pets/partner(s) are doing.
+You could give your uncle props for being informed about Trump’s latest hospital visit, and then immediately ask how his kids/pets/job are doing.
+You can also always use the good, old-fashioned, "I disagree with you, but I'm not willing to discuss it anymore right now."

 It Feels Impossible To Cut Back On Your News Intake

-So if you want to cut back on the news without becoming a full-time hermit in the process, Hendriksen says you should filter, or at least limit, what you can control.
+If you want to cut back on the news without becoming a hermit, Hendriksen says you can filter what you can control.
 "News is like a fish that grows as big as the tank you put it in," Hendriksen says.
 "If our whole day is open to absorbing news through email or alerts or whatever, then it's going to take up a lot of time and a lot of headspace."

 Rather than checking the news every hour, Hendriksen suggests designating a couple of brief news check-ins throughout your day.
-Hendriksen also advises against checking your phone for news alerts first thing in the morning, since waking up to bad news could easily set a negative tone for your entire day.
-That said, if you feel like you might benefit from a total news fast, that's completely fine also.
+Hendriksen also advises against checking your phone for news alerts first thing in the morning — including social media — since waking up to bad news could easily set a negative tone for your day.
+If you feel like you might benefit from a total news fast, that's completely fine also.
 "It's certainly OK to unplug and focus on things you value and enjoy, just to get it out of your system," Hendriksen says.
 So there you have it — permission to do whatever you need to protect your mental health.